 The Enterprise plan which is for organizations larger than 100 employees, bring some extra features to the table:

 - Industry skill insights and benchmarking from Coursera

 - Course recommendations for employees

 - LMS integrations (Degreed, Cornerstone, CrossKnowledge, SuccessFactors)

 If you’d like to know more, here is a full list of the differences between the different Coursera for Business plans.

 How much does Coursera for Business cost?

 Coursera for Business has two different payment plans: Team, and Enterprise.
-The Team plan costs the same as Coursera Plus, at $400/user/year.
+The Team plan costs $400/user/year.
 The Enterprise plan, aimed at organizations with 100+ employees, provides numerous extra features and costs less per user than the Team plan.
 The exact Enterprise price, however, is reached upon negotiation.